dr-mushtaq/Academic-writing/Research Paper/Results and Discussion.md

 - one trick is to follow the section of the method or key topics you feel are important and make a list of these before you write the result
 - The results section should present the findings of your research.
 This could include tables, graphs, or other visuals to help to illustrate your findings.
 - Use appropriate visuals: Utilize tables, graphs, charts, or figures to present your results visually and enhance reader comprehension.
+- should be ordered around primary and secondary outcomes in the same order as listed in the methods section
+- state clearly and simply what you found using words and number
+- Make your Results and Discussion (R&D) concise but informative
+- Focus on the important parts, not the small details
+- Keep the main things the main thing
+- support descriptions with details on the model, data, and statistical analyses
+- Keep it in order
+- move from general to specific

 # How to write Result Section
+-Do not duplicate information in text and tables

 # Key traits of a good Discussion Section